-Many businesses worldwide use CCTV, and for a variety of different reasons.
+Many businesses worldwide use CCTV for a variety of different reasons.
 It can be used to protect premises and property, as well as to keep an eye on who comes and goes.
 It can even be used to boost workplace productivity.

-Not everyone is a fan of CCTV though.
+Not everyone is a fan of CCTV, though.
 Some people are concerned that their privacy or the privacy of others may be violated or that it isn’t actually effective at preventing crime, anti-social or other unwanted behaviour.